 The Tower is falling

-When in 1990 the Tower reached the inclination of 5°, engineers warned that its center of gravity was coming dangerously close to the outer edge of the base... in other words, the Tower was coming close to topple over.
+When in 1990 the Tower reached the inclination of 5°, engineers warned that its center of gravity was coming dangerously close to the outer edge of the base... in other words, the Tower was coming close to fall.

 A massive rescue operation was launched and the Tower was closed for "straightening works".
 It took 30 million EUR and an entire decade to execute the works that brought back the Tower to an acceptable inclination (more on this in the article on how the Tower was stabilized).